Databricks Data Lakehouse vs. a Data Warehouse: What’s the Difference? Read Our Latest Blog...

 AWS Step Functions Workflow

-Maximize Your Log Data with Integrated Observability
+Maximize Your Log Data with Integrated Data Lake Observability

-ChaosSearch provides the ability to centralize all security log and event data in low-cost cloud object storage.
+ChaosSearch provides the ability to centralize all security logging and event data in low-cost cloud object storage.
 The platform allows powerful yet flexible automation and integration capabilities, enabling the use of AWS Step Functions and other systems.
 In the end, ChaosSearch enables SecOps teams to use the tools they already know and love while deepening their investigation capabilities on more expansive volumes of data.
 This style of proactive threat hunting can ultimately save teams from the cost and reputational damage resulting from a data breach or advanced persistent threat.

 About the Author, Dave Armlin